silviapoletti/Statistical-Analysis-on-Heart-failures-clinical-records/README.md

 continuous quantitative variables taking values in $\mathbb{R}^+$.
 - Anaemia, Diabetes, High Blood Pressure, Sex and Smoking are nominal categorical binary variables.

-Death Event is the target in our binary classification study and resulted to be unbalanced: the proportion of survived pationts is about 32%.
+Death Event is the target in our binary classification study and resulted to be unbalanced: the proportion of survived patients is about 32%.

 # Data exploration